DB-S3/Documentation/portfolio.md

 # Portfolio S3

 ## Project
 As my induvidual project for i'm making a Content management system also known as a website creator.
-For this i have the following user stories
+For this i have made the following user stories

 ### User stories
 |Title|User Story|Acceptance criteria|Priority|Estimate|
 |---|---|---|---|---|